telepresenceio/telepresence.io/versioned_docs/version-2.21/reference/docker-run.md

 container to join the  same network.
 Additionally, Telepresence starts extra socat containers to handle port mappings, ensuring that the desired ports are exposed to the local environment.

+> [!NOTE]
+> If you use `telepresence docker-run` to run a command that lasts longer than the `telepresence connect --docker` that
+> was in effect when it started, then it will lose its network.
+In other words, when using `telepresence docker-run`,
+> you must always rerun after a `telepresence quit`/`telepresence connect --docker`.

 ### The ingest/intercept --docker-run flag

 If you want your ingest or intercept to use another Docker container, you can use the `--docker-run` flag.
 It creates the ingest or intercept, runs your container in the foreground, then automatically ends the ingest or intercept when the container exits.